 Liberty Mutual came in near the bottom of our survey of fifteen carriers, placing at number fourteen.
 However, with a score of 4.2, Liberty Mutual wasn't far from its nearest competitors and placed better in some categories.
 Below are some highlights.

 Findings are based on an online quantitative survey of 4,134 current U.S. auto and home insurance customers, with Census-balanced sampling by age, gender and region.
 Categories with n=<20 responses are considered insufficient sample size and are not reported.
 This survey was developed by The Zebra and executed by independent research firm Maru/Blue in 2022.

 Allstate vs. Liberty Mutual: discount comparison

 Discounts on car insurance are usually quite small but they can add up to sizable savings, making it a good way for eligible drivers to save money on their premiums.
 See each company's available discount selections below.
 Note that discount availability may vary by state and other factors.

 |eSign or ePay|

 Liberty Mutual and Allstate offer a similar number of discount opportunities.
-Keep in mind that even with discounts, another company may have a cheaper car insurance quote for you.
+Keep in mind that even with discounts, another company may offer cheaper car insurance for you.
 If unsure, ask a representative about which discounts for which you may qualify.